Dynamical deconfinement transition driven by density of excitations: Abstract

 \section{Abstract}

-We investigate the deconfinement transition driven by excitations in long-range spin models.
-At low temperatures, these models exhibit a confined phase where domain-wall (or kinks) are localized.
-As temperature increases, kinks interact and propagate, leading to a transition to a de-confined phase.
-This transition is influenced by the interplay between thermal energy and interaction effects, resulting in extended, de-confined regions.
-Although kinks density is dynamically stable, non-equilibrium changes in their fluctuations characterize the transition.
-Our findings provide insights into the mechanisms of confinement and deconfinement in long-range spin models, with implications for both condensed matter physics and lattice gauge theories.
-Bridging these fields, this study sheds light on the universal aspects of confinement and opens avenues for further exploration and experimental verification.
+We investigate the dynamical deconfinement transition driven by excitations in long-range Ising model.
+At low temperatures, spatially separated pairs of domain wall kinks are bound by the confining potential and exhibit uncorrelated Bloch oscillations in time.
+This picture is analogous to bound mesons in quark confinement.
+As the temperature increases, the meson picture breaks down as the domain wall kinks in proximity interact and disperse, leading to an extended deconfined regime.
+In this study, we characterize the deconfinement transition with signatures observed in the average density of domain wall kinks and nonequilibrium changes in its fluctuation.
+Our findings provide insights into the mechanisms of confinement and deconfinement in long-range spin models, thus opening avenues for further exploration and experimental verification.